13 Run Pool Rules

 Participants are assigned to a real baseball team to represent them.
 It's best to choose random MLB teams for each participant.
-Win or lose, each teams run total at the end of the game is recorded.
-The winning team of the pool must record every run from 0 to 13 in the least amount of games played.
+Win or lose, each team's run total at the end of the game is recorded.
+The winning team is the first to record every run from 0 to 13.

 Each participant should pay equal amounts for a single entry to the pool and the winner receives the pot.
 If there are less than 30 participants, participants are permitted pay for addition entries at the same cost.
-Teams can also be left owned and ignored as potential winners.
+Alternatively, teams can be left owned and ignored as potential winners.

 Like with any game, there are variations of these rules.
 Pools with differing rules need to note those rules before the pool starts.
 If there's a conflict, consider differing to the rules and results given here as an unbias decision maker.